List of Taggart episodes

-Taggart was a Scottish detective fiction television programme, created by Glenn Chandler, who has written many of the episodes, and made by STV Studios for the ITV network.
+Taggart is a Scottish detective fiction television programme, created by Glenn Chandler, who wrote many of the episodes, and made by STV Studios for the ITV network.
 The series revolves around a group of detectives initially in the Maryhill CID of Strathclyde Police, though various storylines have happened in other parts of the Greater Glasgow area, and as of the most recent series the team have operated out of the fictional John Street police station across the street from the Glasgow City Chambers.
 It was one of the UK's longest-running dramas and is the longest-running police drama after the cancellation of The Bill.

-The series was preceded by the pilot miniseries "Killer", in 1983.
+The series was preceded by the pilot miniseries "Killer", over 3 consecutive Tuesdays in September 1983.